verysure/nametag/README.md

 Nametag Creator
 ===============

 Simple webapp for creating many nametags.
 This webapp is originally written for an [EITC](http://www.eitc.org/) event but released for general design and usage.
-Test.

 Credit